Romantic Walks in Lanarkshire

 End the date by splitting a piece of homemade cake at the nearby Tinto Tearoom.

-Valentine’s Day is about enjoying some alone time with your special someone, but for those on childcare duty, Calderglen Country Park provides the perfect mix of picturesque scenery and activities to occupy the little ones.
+For those looking to enjoy some alone time with your special someone, but are also on childcare duty, Calderglen Country Park provides the perfect mix of picturesque scenery and activities to occupy the little ones.

 With a children’s zoo, playpark, ornamental gardens and a wooded glen which extends over 5km, this park has something the whole family can enjoy.

-If the Scottish weather doesn’t permit a day of exploring the great outdoors, check out our dedicated what’s on in Lanarkshire page for information on events happening this February.
+If the Scottish weather doesn’t permit a day of exploring the great outdoors, check out our dedicated what’s on in Lanarkshire page for information on events.